stijnwop/guidanceSteering/README.md

 Hit alt + e once more in order to set point A.

-Hit alt + e once more in order to set point B.
+Hit alt + e once more in order to set point B which will create the track!

-Hit alt + e again and it will create the track.

 #### Auto width
 Hit alt + r in order to calculate the width of your vehicle.